keypup-io/cloudtasker/README.md

 concurrency for critical queue: 15

 Total threads consumed by jobs at most: 50
-Total threads always available to web users at worst: 10
+Total threads always available to API clients at worst: 10
 ```

 Also always ensure that your total number of threads does not exceed the available number of database connections (if you use any).